e-sensing/sits/README.md

 Those that want to evaluate the `sits` package before installing are invited to run the examples available on [Kaggle](https://www.kaggle.com/esensing/code).
-If you are new on kaggle, please follow the [instructions](https://gist.github.com/OldLipe/814089cc5792c9c0c989d870a22910f4) to set up your account.
+If you are new to Kaggle, please follow the [instructions](https://gist.github.com/OldLipe/814089cc5792c9c0c989d870a22910f4) to set up your account.
 These examples provide a fast-track introduction to the package.
 We recommend running them in the following order: